COMMUNICATION BETWEEN COACHES AND GAME OFFICIALS

 OFFICIATING INTENTIONAL GROUNDING

-A new, second exception to the intentional grounding rule has been added effective with the 2022 season.
+A new, second exception to the intentional grounding rule was added for the 2022 season and was revised and updated for the 2023 season.

 Intentional grounding is a foul when a forward pass is thrown into an area not occupied by an eligible offensive receiver, or, when a forward pass is intentionally thrown incomplete to save loss of yardage or to conserve time.
 These acts are fouls in NFHS play with two exceptions: